Virgin Atlantic Steps Up Starlink Wi-Fi Rollout Across Its Fleet

 Virgin Atlantic is pressing ahead with the introduction of Starlink-powered in-flight Wi-Fi, bringing forward its launch to May 2026. well ahead of its originally planned third-quarter schedule.
 The British long-haul carrier confirmed that its first Starlink-equipped flight will operate on route VS153 from London Heathrow to New York JFK in early May, marking a landmark moment for UK aviation

 The Airbus A350 fleet will be the first to receive Starlink connectivity, with all A350s expected to be fitted by early summer.
 The rollout will then extend to the Boeing 787-9 Dreamliner and Airbus A330-900neo aircraft, with the entire fleet expected to be fully connected by the end of 2027.
+This is no minor upgrade.
+Virgin Atlantic currently offers Wi-Fi through older satellite systems, which passengers have long found patchy and costly.
+The switch to Starlink represents an entirely different class of service.

 Starlink is a satellite internet service developed and operated by SpaceX, the aerospace company founded by Elon Musk.
 Unlike traditional in-flight Wi-Fi systems that rely on older geostationary satellites positioned tens of thousands of miles above Earth, Starlink uses a constellation of low Earth orbit satellites to deliver high-speed, low-latency broadband.
 The result is a faster, more stable connection — even over the middle of the Atlantic Ocean or other remote stretches of the globe where conventional systems struggle